raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 without any DNS messages being sent or received on a session, the client MUST take action to keep the session alive.
 To keep the session alive the client MUST send a
-DSOP Keepalive message (see {{keepalive}}).
+DSO Keepalive message (see {{keepalive}}).
-A DSOP Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.
+A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

-If a client disconnects from the network abruptly, without cleanly closing its session, leaving long-lived outstanding operations like
-Push Notification subscriptions uncanceled, the server learns of this after failing to receive the required keepalive traffic from that client.
+If a client disconnects from the network abruptly, without cleanly closing its session, leaving long-lived state uncanceled, the server learns of this after failing to receive the required keepalive traffic from that client.
 If, at any time during the life of the session,